redoxCode/Serial-UDP-Bridge/README.md

 # Serial-UDP-Bridge
 A bridge between several custom serial devices (arduino) and one UDP port.

-Serial devices are expected to have the same baudrate andfolow a simple protocol:
+Serial devices are expected to have the same baudrate and follow a simple protocol:
 If they get asked for an id ('I?\n') they should answer with a unique id ('1','2',...)

 Messages from the serial devices going to the UDP connection are prefixed with that id followed by a ':' and the message.